GameChangerCloud/doc-gamechanger/_tabs/tutorial.md

 ```bash
 npm install schematic-nest-server-gamechanger@latest
 ```
-For the front generator you can choose the generator depending on the frontend framework you want to use.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the front generator you can choose the generator depending on the frontend framework you want to use.
 The front-end based on Angular is the only one available at the moment (the others have to be switched [from yeoman to angular schematic](/contributing/from-yeoman-to-angular-schematic/)).
 To download it, run the following:

 ```bash
 npm install schematic-angular-client-gamechanger@latest
 ```
-<sub>If you prefer yarn, you can run the commands usint `yarn add` and `yarn global add`</sub>
+>If you prefer yarn, you can run the commands using `yarn add` and `yarn global add`.
+{: .prompt-tip }

 ### AWS CLI

-The AWS Command Line Interface (AWS CLI) is an open source tool that enables you to interact with AWS services.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The AWS Command Line Interface (AWS CLI) is an open source tool that enables you to interact with AWS services.
 Obviously you’ll need an [AWS account](https://portal.aws.amazon.com/billing/signup#/start/email).
 To install it you can follow the [documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ### GraphiQL Application

-Finally you need to clone the github repository of GameChanger's [GraphiQL](https://github.com/GameChangerCloud/graphiql-gamechanger) which is its main entrance.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Finally you need to clone the github repository of GameChanger's [GraphiQL](https://github.com/GameChangerCloud/graphiql-gamechanger) which is its main entrance.
 Your daa model will then be defined in this client application.

 ## Usage

-Once everything is downloaded, we are ready to launch GameChanger and generate your application !
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Once everything is downloaded, we are ready to launch GameChanger and generate your application !

 To start you’ll have to go to the directory of the client application you cloned just before and run it.